apex/up/docs/07-guides.md

      ⠧ confirm: up-example.com
 ```

 AWS requires email verification to prove you own the domain.
-It will attempt to send an email to all of the following emails:
+AWS sends an email to the 3 contact addresses listed in WHOIS when you registered the domain, and to the following 5 common system addresses for your domain:

 - administrator@your_domain_name
 - hostmaster@your_domain_name